On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Related works

-\underline{\bf Fixed design.} \cite{robust_pcr, pcr_jasa} considers a transductive learning setting, where {\em both} the in- and out-of-sample covariates are accessible upfront.
-Importantly, they assume i.i.d. covariates, which allows them to leverage the techniques of Rademacher complexity analyses to establish prediction error bounds.
+{\em Learning setup.} \cite{robust_pcr, pcr_jasa} considers a transductive learning setting, where {\em both} the in- and out-of-sample covariates are accessible upfront.
 This work, in comparison, considers the classical supervised learning setup, where the out-of-sample covariates are not revealed during training.

-We also consider fixed designs where the in- and out-of-sample covariates do {\em not} need to obey the same distribution.
-Accordingly, we prove that PCR achieves consistent out-of-sample prediction in a distribution-free setting provided a natural linear algebraic constraint is satisfied between the in- and out-of-sample covariates (Assumption \ref{assumption:subspace_incl}).
+{\em Covariate design.} \cite{robust_pcr, pcr_jasa} considers a random design setting with i.i.d. covariates.
+By contrast, we consider a fixed design setting.
+As \cite{shao_deng} notes, estimation in high-dimensional regimes with fixed designs is very different from those with random designs due to the identifiability of the model parameter.
+Additionally, since we treat the covariates as deterministic, we do {\em not} impose that the in- and out-of-sample covariates obey the same distribution.
+Under the linear algebraic condition of Assumption \ref{assumption:subspace_incl}, we prove that PCR achieves consistent out-of-sample prediction in Corollary~\ref{cor:test_error.0}.